Give it a shot! - Wheel Throwing

 First time at the wheel?
 No problem!
 This class is made for you.

 Join us for a one day, 2 hour session where we’ll walk you through the basics of wheel throwing.
 Lumpy pots and goofy bowls galore.
 No extended commitment necessary.
 Give it a shot and see if you like it!
-You’ll throw pieces on the wheel and will pick them up 2-3 weeks later (after they’re dried, fired, and glazed!).
-Classes are limited to 7 participants and students must be 16 years of age or older.
+You’ll throw pieces on the wheel and will pick them up 3-4 weeks later (after they’re dried, fired, and glazed!).
+Students must be 16 years of age or older.
+Classes are limited to 8 participants.

 Please check our FAQ’s page for additional information on the studio and read our Cancelation Policy prior to booking!